MattDawson2020/CV/README.md

   - Prior to 2021 I had spent less than 10 hours in my life coding, I knew the most basic aspects such as variables, loops and functions, but no real understanding of major concepts like OOP vs FOP, MVC, frameworks etc.
   - To go from beginner to Full Stack Engineer in 4 months was tough but doable, and would require intense study and open mindedness.
   - To achieve this I would do my full day at makers coding the weekly challenges, and after 5-6pm would continue in my own reading and research in order to maximise my learning, each week testing myself in the makers weekly challenge.
-  - The results speak for themselves, [this is an example of what I was writing in march](https://github.com/MattDawson2020/airport_challeng-RB) VS what I was writing [12 weeks later in my final Project](https://github.com/MattDawson2020/fridge-savant-client)
+  - The best example I could give would be the makers final project.
+With only 2 weeks JavaScript experience, me and my team managed to design and build a fully functioning MERN based application in only ten days.
+This was achievable because I knew I had the capability to learn a new stack fast, and that I already knew all the underlying principles from earlier weeks.
+See for yourself a comparison between [what I was writing in march](https://github.com/MattDawson2020/airport_challeng-RB) VS what I was writing [12 weeks later in my final Project](https://github.com/MattDawson2020/fridge-savant-client)
   - This skill can also be seen in my previous job, where I went from zero photography and surveying experience to a professional grade photograper and certified property measurer within a few months, and was consistently rated one of the highest by the quality assurance team and by our clients
-  - My first major test of this skill was in my university degree, which required us to do almost all of the research and learning by ourselves with minimal guidance, based on a few reccomended texts (but mostly we had to find them ourselves) and bring this to a weekly discussion
+  - My first major test of this skill was in my university degree, which required me to do almost all of the research and learning by ourselves with minimal guidance, based on a few reccomended texts (but mostly I had to find them ourselves) and bring this to a weekly discussion
 <br>

 **Communication and Group Projects**
 - The Maker's course covered three main group projects, one a week long and the others two weeks long.
-They required us to build things we'd never built before, using technology stacks we hadn't used before.
-Compounding this, we were often required to work with people that due to the pandemic restrictions, we had never even met or would ever meet in real life, people who ranged from socially fluid and extroverted, to very closed and introverted
+They required me to build things I'd never built before, using technology stacks I hadn't used before.
+Compounding this, I was often required to work with people that due to the pandemic restrictions, I had never even met or would ever meet in real life, people who ranged from socially fluid and extroverted, to very closed and introverted
 - To achieve success in these projects required confidence and comfort working with relative strangers remotely to figure out complicated tech problems, without an experienced project manager
 - Having previously worked in a Tech company and alongside engineers, I was familiar with Agile, standups and the product lifecycle long before I ever started Makers.
 I'm also someone who has had a lot of client facing roles and who was heavily involved with training and leadership in the past.
 With this in mind I usually took something of a pseudo project manager role, usually by leading stand-ups and retros, defining an MVP to work towards, and suggesting solutions to problems, but most important in this was knowing when to step back and let a teammates confidence and initiative thrive.
 - My benchmark for success in this was my team experiences vs that of others in my cohort.
 All three of my team projects were extremely positive experiences, with us all wanting to work together on future projects and us being very tight knit groups.
 This was not always the case for others and team projects were often a source of intense friction and stress.